-When in Rome, you can live like a true Italian in this ancient, iconic city.
-Our Summer in Rome program places you at the American University of Rome, located on top of the Janiculum, one of Rome’s highest hills overlooking the city’s historic center.
-You’ll take innovative classes on a pine tree-studded urban campus, and you can easily explore Rome’s impressive landmarks and ruins.
+A stellar summer program with exciting academic courses!
+Our Summer in Rome program offers the perfect study abroad experience: an array of courses at a distinguished institution, a wealth of co-curricular activities, and a city famous for cuisine, culture, and nightlife.
+Study at the American University of Rome, located on top of the Janiculum, one of Rome’s highest hills overlooking the city’s historic center.
+You’ll take innovative classes on a pine tree-studded urban campus that offers all the amenities that you’re accustomed to, and you can easily explore Rome’s impressive landmarks and ruins.
 The Colosseum will come alive as you see history first hand.
 Summer in Rome is abuzz with outdoor markets, festivals, and abundant cultural events.
-You’ll truly experience a summer like no other.

 Session 2: April 15

 - Small classes sizes guarantee individual academic attention

 - Courses are site-oriented and taught by highly qualified faculty

 - Varied courses at AUR taught by highly qualified faculty